vmware-samples/vmware-blockchain-samples/vmbc-ethereum/security.md

 Transaction signing protects from non-repudiation.
 This mechanism lets the platform verify that every command originates from the right place so that commands are executed successfully and not rejected by the Replica Network.

-##### Replica Node Private and TLS Key Rotation
-For security reasons, a system operator must be able to replace the Replica node private and TLS keys.
-The operation of changing keys is called key rotation.
-The key rotation operation does not require any downtime.
-An operator can initiate key rotation of a specific Replica node or rotate the keys for all the Replica nodes using a single command.

-The key rotation is initiated from the reconfiguration tool.
-The private key of the operator signs the request for the key rotation, and the Replica Network validates the signature of the request before execution like any other command.
-For the operation to be successful, the platform must reach a consensus of N-f Replica nodes.

-After the keys are rotated, the operation is logged on-chain, and relevant Replica nodes are informed about the new keys.

 #### Authenticated Key-Value Ledger
 VMware Blockchain uses a key-value database, RocksDB, for persistent storage.
 Each Replica node contains RocksDB with the key-value pairs for every number of blocks.
 A checkpoint is created, and that checkpoint is cryptographically signed by the private key of each Replica node.
 The VMware Blockchain provides data integrity using a consensus mechanism.